vankraa/Portfolio/ZomZoms/README.md

-gun | Gun | Contains a list of bullets created with the shoot function army | Army | Contains a list of the zombies spawned spawn | Bool | A variable to switch on and off to control the number of zombies spawned on every call of the **Tick** message cash | Int | Player's cash collected poorBoy | Float | A variable used to control the transparency of a message on the screen to add flare and pzaz to the text heroX | Float | Player's horizontal position on the screen
+gun | Gun | Contains a list of bullets created with the shoot function army | Army | Contains a list of the zombies spawned spawn | Bool | A variable to switch on and off to control the number of zombies spawned on every call of the **Tick** message bSpawn | Bool | A variable to switch on and off to control the boss zombie spawn cash | Int | Player's cash collected poorBoy | Float | A variable used to control the transparency of a message on the screen to add flare and pzaz to the text heroX | Float | Player's horizontal position on the screen